WHC2021SIC/WHC2021SIC-TeamMusicalArmband/README.md

 ## Runing Instructions
 If you have completed the build succesfuly, and the software is runing as intended, congratulations.
 Now it's time for the fun part.
 Place the 303 armband on one of your hands, with the actuators face down.
 We found the easies way to set it up is to lay the armband on the leg, and lay one arm on it, palm facing up.
 We found the haptic sensations to be better if the whole armband is rather closer to the elbow than the wrist, so make sure the actuator closest to the wrist is at least 2-3cm from it.
 Once the arm is in place, start by fastening one rubber band, somewhere in the middle of the arm.
 Lift your hand and make sure that the actuators ar all aligned with the arm; readjust if necessary and fasten all the rubber bands.
 If the fitting has been done correctly, they should ensure that all actuators are in contact with the arm.

+Turn on the sequencer by pressing the Play/Stop square button and enable some gates.
+You should hear some sounds, and feel the corresponding tactile stimuli.
+Change the note sliders(collored yellow) to your desired notes, and experiment with different tempo, decay, glide, cutoff frequency and resonance values.
+We experienced that after a short accomodation period(a few minutes), the haptic stimuli becomes rather intutive to understand and accept coherintly with the audio.

+Pro tip: **303 basslines are nothing without *that* resonance, so don't hesitate to push the filter Q up.**

 ## Acknowledgements